KasperJanssens-TomTom/local_initial_load/README.md

 ### Create an initial loaded coredb
 **CAVEAT** need to be able to read from s3.
 Saml log on is necessary.
 There is a script inside that performs the log in but only in case you have created your profile.
 The script is called `log_on_through_saml.sh`.
 To create profile, check [this confluence page](https://confluence.tomtomgroup.com/display/OSM/Logging+into+an+AWS+account)
 To avoid annoying bug-hunts, this script is called by default during a run for now, this unfortunately means that the script is not fully unattended.
 Also, the script assumes that saml2aws is installed in a specific folder.
-If you want to skip this check because you want to install it elsewhere and call manually, you can add the --skip-saml flag.
+If you want to skip this check because you want to install it elsewhere and or call it manually, you can add the `--skip-saml` flag.

 There is a script that will create a coredb with an initial load performed.
 It is called [build_osm_hkm_layer.sh](./build_osm_hkm_layer.sh)

+The script can be invoked like `./build_osm_hkm_layer.sh --usergroup=janssenk:janssenk --version=42` (fill out your own user and group).
+The user and groupd are again necessary for chowning.
+There are two extra flags, as explained the `skip-saml` flag, als the `old-data-style` flag, mainly when using a dump in the old style.
+Explained a bit more in depth later in the readme.

 * This script will perform all the same steps for creating an empty coredb but will not perform the last step, creating the empty docker.
 Instead, it will run the [load_into_postgres_new.sh](osmCoredbDocker/load_into_postgres_new.sh) script that will clone an s3 folder containing an initial load and load these dumped csv files.
   * Note, there is a version that handles the old style of dumps, called [load_into_fresh_postgres.sh](osmCoredbDocker/load_into_postgres.sh).
 This is currently no longer used but is just present in case somebody encounters a dump in the old style.
 The difference between both is not totally clear to me but if you get errors concerning the directory layout of the dump you're trying to load you are or not authorized to download the dump or the dump is in the other format than the one you selected.